Ilias Papageorgiou: Managerial career

 After football, Papageorgiou involved in coaching and worked in many clubs, including Ionikos, Proodeftiki, Panargiakos, Vyzas Megara, Atromito Piraeus, Aias Salamina, Kallithea and Thriamvos Athens etc.

 Personal life

 As a professional footballer, he also worked at the Athens-Piraeus Electric Company and later at the PPC.
+He had married Kallirroi Boura and they had two children, Konstantinos and Nektaria.

+Papageorgiou died on 2 March 1998, at the age of 73.